-The Company recognizes that in the current economy elevated levels of unemployment and depressed real estate values have resulted in financial difficulties for some customers.
+The Company recognizes that in the current economy levels of unemployment and depressed real estate values have resulted in financial difficulties for some customers.
 The Company has restructured loan terms for certain qualified financially distressed borrowers who have agreed to work in good faith and have demonstrated the ability to make the restructured payments in order to avoid a foreclosure.
 All TDR loans are individually evaluated for impairment for purposes of determining the allowance for loan losses.
 TDR loans with an impairment loss or that do not demonstrate current payments for at least six months are maintained on nonaccrual until the borrower demonstrates sustained repayment history under the restructured terms and continued repayment is not in doubt.
 Otherwise, interest income is recognized using a cost recovery method.

-The Company had \$13,453 in TDRs as of December 31, 2015 and \$11,328 as of December 31, 2014.
-Accruing TDR loans amounted to \$8,814 at December 31, 2015 compared to \$6,040 at December 31, 2014.
+The Company had \$8,456 in TDRs as of December 31, 2016 and \$13,453 as of December 31, 2015.
+Accruing TDR loans amounted to \$3,769 at December 31, 2016 compared to \$8,814 at December 31, 2015.

 Restructuring generally results in loans with either lower payments or an extended maturity beyond that originally required, and are expected to have a lower risk of loss due to nonperformance than loans classified as nonperforming.
-In 2015, the Company modified loans in troubled debt restructurings that, directly prior to restructuring, totaled \$3,628 and that have total principal balances of \$3,504 as of December 31, 2015.
-Some of the Company's restructured loans defaulted during the twelve months ended December 31, 2015.
-The Company defines default as a delay in one payment of more than 90 days or charge-offs or foreclosure after the date of restructuring.
+In 2016, the Company modified loans in troubled debt restructurings that, directly prior to restructuring, totaled \$3,042 and that have total principal balances of \$2,761 as of December 31, 2016.
+Some of the Company's restructured loans defaulted during the twelve months ended December 31, 2016.
+The Company defines default as a delay in one payment of more than 90 days or foreclosure after the date of restructuring.
 All of the restructured loans that defaulted had been modified more than twelve months prior to default.

-In 2014, the Company modified loans in troubled debt restructurings that, directly prior to restructuring, totaled \$5,671 and that had total principal balances of \$5,203 as of December 31, 2014.
-All of the restructured loans that defaulted in 2014 had been modified more than twelve months prior to default.
+In 2015, the Company modified loans in troubled debt restructurings that, directly prior to restructuring, totaled \$3,628 and that had total principal balances of \$3,504 as of December 31, 2015.
+All of the restructured loans that defaulted in 2015 had been modified more than twelve months prior to default.